liuweiGL/vite-plugin-mkcert/README.md

 ### savePath

-The location to save the files, such as key and cert files
+The location to save the files, such as the downloaded mkcert program and the generated CA file, private key and certificate file, etc. Default value is [PLUGIN_DATA_DIR](plugin/lib/constant.ts)

 ### keyFileName